javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: [`stringArray`](#stringarray) must be enabled

 Shift the `stringArray` array by a fixed and random (generated at the code obfuscation) places.
 This makes it harder to match the order of the removed strings to their original place.

-This option is recommended if your original source code isn't small, as the helper function can attract attention.

 ### `seed`
 Type: `string|number` Default: `0`